synfig/synfig-docs-dev/docs/common/building.rst

     $ cd ~/synfig.git

 Now you need to install all required dependencies.
-This is easy to do by rnning a special script shipped with Synfig's sources:
+This is easy to do by running a special script shipped with Synfig's sources:

 .. code:: bash